 Here are some insightful snippets that

-can sometimes be found in email boxes or blogs - often with the author
+can sometimes be found in email boxes or blogs - often with the original author

 Go placidly amid the noise and the haste, and remember what peace

 there may be in silence.
 As far as possible without surrender be on

 good terms with all persons.

 Speak your truth quietly and clearly; and listen to others, even to

 the dull and the ignorant, they too have their story.
 Avoid loud and

 aggressive persons, they are vexations to the spirit.

 If you compare yourself to others, you may become vain and bitter;

 for always there will be greater and lesser persons than yourself.